badaix/snapcast/doc/json_rpc_api/stream_plugin.md

 # Stream plugin

 A stream plugin is (this might change in future) an executable binary or script that is started by the server for a specific stream and offers playback control capabilities and provides information about the stream's state, as well as metadata for the currently playing track.
-The Snapcast server communicates via stdin/stdout with the plugin and sends newline delimited JSON-RPC commands and receives responses and notifications from the plugin, as described below.
+The Snapcast server communicates via stdin/stdout with the plugin and sends newline delimited JSON-RPC> commands and receives responses and notifications from the plugin, as described below.
 In upcoming releases shared library plugins might be supported as well.

-## Requests

-A Stream plugin must support and handle the following requests, sent by the Snapcast server
+A Stream plugin must support and handle the following [requests](#requests), sent by the Snapcast server

 * [Plugin.Stream.Player.Control](#pluginstreamplayercontrol)
 * [Plugin.Stream.Player.SetProperty](#pluginstreamplayersetproperty)
 * [Plugin.Stream.Player.GetProperties](#pluginstreamplayergetproperties)

-## Notifications

-The following messages can be sent by the plugin to notify the server about changes.
+The following [notifications](#notifications) can be sent by the plugin to notify the server about changes.
 The `Plugin.Stream.Ready` should be fired as soon as the plugin is ready to receive commands, upon reception, the server will query the stream's [properties](#pluginstreamplayergetproperties)

 * [Plugin.Stream.Player.Properties](#pluginstreamplayerproperties)
 * [Plugin.Stream.Log](#pluginstreamlog)
 * [Plugin.Stream.Ready](#pluginstreamready)

+## Requests

+The following requests will be sent by the Snapserver to the stream plugin.
+Upon startup Snapserver will wait for the plugin's [ready notification](#pluginstreamready) to [query the supported properties](Plugin.Stream.Player.GetProperties).
+The controlling capabilities are encoded into these boolean properties: `canGoNext`, `canGoPrevious`, `canPlay`, `canPause`, `canSeek`, `canControl`.
+If `canControl` is `false`, the server will not send any control commands to the plugin.

 ### Plugin.Stream.Player.Control

-Used to control the player
+Used to control the player.
+The property `canControl` must be `true`.

 ```json
 {"id": 1, "jsonrpc": "2.0", "method": "Plugin.Stream.Player.Control", "params": {"command": "<command>", "params": { "<param 1>": <value 1>, "<param 2>": <value 2>}}}